causaest/onrbooks/rbooks-online-main.md

 14. Modern Data Visualization with R, by Robert Kabacoff: https://rkabacoff.github.io/datavis/

-A comprehensive overview of data visualization using ggplot2.
+An overview of the most popular data visualization using ggplot2.
+It's much more user-friendly compared to "ggplot2: Elegant Graphics for Data Analysis", so it's a great learning resource.
+The print book is 272 pages long.

 15. Modern Statistics with R: From wrangling and exploring data to inference and predictive modelling, by Måns Thulin: https://modernstatisticswithr.com/

-A book that introduces key parts of the modern statistical toolkit such as data wrangling, exploratory data analysis, statistical inference, predictive modelling, simulation, ethics in statistics, and R programming.
+The online version of the second edition of "Modern Statistics with R".
+It introduces key parts of the modern statistical toolkit such as statistical inference, exploratory data analysis, dealing with messy data, simulation, regression, survival analysis, structural equation models, predictive modelling, with a little bit of R programming.

 16. R for Data Science (2nd Ed.), by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund: https://r4ds.hadley.nz/